Bernstein-type theorem for constant mean curvature surfaces in the isotropic 3-space: Relating results from a viewpoint of PDE

-Combining this with \cite[Theorem 5.1]{S1} as in the proof of Theorem \ref{thm:main} yields the following : \begin{corollary} If a connected complete spacelike surface in $\mathbb{I}^3$ has positive constant Gaussian curvature $K$, then the surface is the entire graph of a quadratic polynomial.
-In particular, the surface is an elliptic paraboloid.
+\begin{corollary} If a connected complete spacelike surface in $\mathbb{I}^3$ has positive constant Gaussian curvature $K$, then the surface is the entire graph of a quadratic polynomial.
+In particular, the surface is an elliptic paraboloid. \end{corollary}